QAadahlin/hifi_tests/developerReadMe.md

     1. Initialized to false
     2. Set to true on completion of the test

+In addition, the test hierarchy, only the test root may, and must, be named **tests**.
+This is because the test needs to find the **tests/utils** folder.

 A test expects an empty world and should end with an empty world, for the next test (if any).
 The test should create a list of snapshots in the local folder.
 The following code snippet describes one way of doing this.